NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

 === Camera Setup

-A camera will have a view of the entire game board but will be distorted by two factors: Camera distortion and image distortion.
+A camera will be placed above the center of the gameboard looking downwards providing a view of the entire game board.
+The image will be distorted by two factors: Camera distortion and image distortion.

 #todo("Get an image of the camera setup over the gameboard - or is that better to go in implementation?")

 Camera distortion is caused by different camera designs having slightly different distortion in the images they produce due to the different lenses.
 This can be corrected by using a camera calibration method to produce a camera matrix and distortion coefficients which can be used to un-distort resultant images.
 Radial distortions result in the image having straight lines appear curved.
 Tangential distortions result in the image appearing tilted along an axis.
-OpenCv provides a simple method to calibrate a camera using a chessboard pattern.
+OpenCV provides a simple method to calibrate a camera using a chessboard pattern.
 This produces the camera matrix and distortion coefficients which can be saved and used to un-distort images.
 It is important to note that each different camera will have a different distortion so will need to be calibrated separately.

 #todo("Image showing camera distortion from the openCV docs")

-Image distortion is caused by the actual location of the camera relative to the board.
+Image distortion is caused by the location of the camera relative to the board.
 To correct this we can perform perspective correction.
 Taking a top down view of the board will not garuntee that the board will be rectangular in the image.
 For example, it is likey for the camera to not be perfectly level resulting in parts of the board appearing closer or longer than they actually are.
 To remedy this we can identify the four corners of the board and perform a perspective correction algorithm to produce a flattened version of the board.
 At the same time this will give us the boundaries of the board and crop the image.

 #todo("Once again put an image in showing how this actually works - at the same time should probably cover aruco markers earlier")

 The board corners will be located with aruco tags @arucoTags placed on the four corners.
+#todo("Not sure if I leave this in cause I did not get around to doing it")